arlandfran/the-beginners-gambit/README.md

 ### Acknowledgements

-- The Code Institute Slack community for being a great space for resources, tips and support.
+- The Code Institute Slack community for all the great resources, tips and support.
 - My mentor [Precious Ijege](https://github.com/precious-ijege) for his support and feedback with the project.